-Your first step is to add the water, sweetener and vanilla in a medium saucepan.
-Then bring the mixture to a boil.
+1. Your first step is to add the water, sweetener and vanilla in a medium saucepan.

-The next step is to add the cranberries.
-Bring the mixture back to a boil, then lower the heat and simmer until the cranberries are soft, about 15 minutes.
+2. The next step is to add the cranberries.
+Heat the mixture over medium heat, bringing it to a simmer, then lower the heat to medium-low.

 This sauce is typically served at room temperature.
 Cooling it, even just slightly, allows it to thicken, so its texture improves as it cools.